How to See Everything Facebook Knows About You

-The file comes down as a .zip so make sure you have something capable of unpacking them, both OS X and Windows 10 handle this without the need for extra software.
+The file comes down as a .zip, so make sure you have something capable of unpacking them; both OS X and Windows 10 handle this without needing extra software.

 Now you can browse your way through a set of web page-like stores of information.
-For instance, index.htm is an archived version of your Facebook profile including past relationships, jobs, and education institutions (my account is in “l33t” so that is why everything is written weirdly).
-You can view every photo you have uploaded along with all the EXIF data Facebook has on it – i.e. where and when it was taken, and even where it was uploaded.
-You can even see everyone you have ever unfriended.
-Sorry guys.
+For instance, index.htm is an archived version of your Facebook profile, including past relationships, jobs, and education institutions.
+You can view every photo you have uploaded along with all the EXIF data Facebook has on it – i.e., where and when it was taken and even where it was uploaded.
+You can even see everyone you have ever unfriended—sorry, guys.

 In fact, Facebook has kept track of every event you have ever attended, videos uploaded, locations and devices you have logged in from, the messages you have sent, the images it compiles for facial recognition, and even what advertising topics it thinks you prefer being served.

 It may be simpler to download your data from Facebook on a mobile device.
 To do this, follow these steps:

 Open the Facebook app and tap on the three horizontal lines to access Settings.
 (The three lines may be in the top left or right corner depending on your OS).